Reading time: 16 min.

 1. Early-onset androgenetic alopecia

 Commonly known as male pattern baldness or female pattern baldness, androgenetic alopecia affects 85% of men and 50% of women [5][6].
-But not many people know that its early-onset form also affects approximately 15% of the world’s teenagers [7].
+However, not many people know that the early-onset form of this type of genetic hair loss also affects approximately 15% of the world’s teenagers [7].

 Just like this type of hair loss is more common in men than in women, androgenetic alopecia is more common in boys than in girls.
 The average age when teenagers start to see the first signs of hair thinning and balding is around 14-15 and most of them have a family history of patterned hair loss [8][7].